-The training programme is designed to build up from Medical Retina level 1 (The College of Optometrists Professional Certificate in Medical Retina) to further develop skills in screening, diagnosing and managing a variety of medical retina conditions.
-This module is the taught part of the College of Optometrists Professional Higher Certificate in Medical Retina where a clinical placement is required.
+This course is designed to build up from Medical Retina level 1 (The College of Optometrists Professional Certificate in Medical Retina) to further develop skills in screening, diagnosing and managing a variety of medical retina conditions.
+It is the taught part of the College of Optometrists Professional Higher Certificate in Medical Retina where a clinical placement is required.

 - Possess a minimum of a BSc(Hons) in Optometry or equivalent.
 Other qualifications or experience may be accepted and will be assessed on case by case basis.

 - Completion of Medical Retina Level 1, or equivalent qualification.